 Node Install - Docker Image

 Sandfly nodes allow the system to connect to Linux hosts to do agentless investigations and forensic analysis.
-You need at least one node running at all times, but it is recommended you start multiple nodes for redundancy and performance.
+A minimum of one node needs to be running at all times, however, it is recommended to start multiple node containers for redundancy and performance.

 Referring to the diagram below, the nodes are the workhorse of Sandfly.
 The nodes connect to the protected hosts over SSH to do investigations and report back the results to the server.
 Each node has 500 threads and can easily scan many times this number of hosts during operation.